The iPad of the future is Apple's biggest missing link

 The 9.7-inch iPad Pro was my favorite Apple product of last year.
 It stayed in my bag and near me constantly.
 It's super-polished.
 It's the best example of a product that just checks off the extras you're looking for, and delivers.
 Is it a new-feeling thing?
 No. But it's very, very functional.
 It might even be, for all purposes as we know an iPad, "perfected."

 But even so, the iPad isn't a laptop.
-I know: maybe you're saying stooooppp.
+I know: maybe you're saying "st-o-o-o-o-p!"
 Or, "it's already good for what it does."
-Or, "who cares about the iPad."
+Or, "who cares about the iPad?"
 That dichotomy is reflected in the tablet's current sales numbers, too.
-The iPad is still the top-selling tablet brand by far, but it was a major sore point in Apple's latest earnings reports. iPhones, Macs and Apple Watch sales were all on the upswing, while the iPad saw its twelfth consecutive quarterly year over year drop in unit sales (the last new iPads arrived March 2016, but that's part of the problem).
+The iPad is still the top-selling tablet brand by far, but it was a major sore point in Apple's latest earnings reports. iPhones, Macs and Apple Watch sales were all on the upswing, while the iPad saw its twelfth consecutive quarterly year over year drop in unit sales.
+(The last new iPads arrived March 2016, but that's part of the problem.)

 The problem, I think, is that the iPad isn't yet a product for everyone.
 But it really could be.